AleksandrGontcharov/concurrent-programming/rules-of-concurrent-programming.md

 ## Rules

 1. Lock shared resources
-2. Do not put notify_one() or notify_all() inside of a lock scope
-3. Never invoke methods inside of a lock scope whose code is not directly under your control.
+2. Never invoke methods inside of a lock scope whose code is not directly under your control.
 The implementation of those methods can be overridden (if it is a virtual method) or changed.
 General rule of thumb: avoid putting methods in a lock scope.
-4. Use notify_all() vs notify_one(): It is harder to prove the correctness of such code in all cases and it doesn't hurt to use notify_all().
+3. Use notify_all() vs notify_one(): It is harder to prove the correctness of such code in all cases and it doesn't hurt to use notify_all().
-5. Do not use anything outside of the scope of what you have learned.
+4. Do not use anything outside of the scope of what you have learned.

+## Other conventions

+1. Do not put notify_one() or notify_all() inside of a lock scope.
+This is writing apriori suboptimal code.

 ## Notes